Symmetry Breaking in Chemical Systems: Engineering Complexity through Self-Organization and Marangoni Flows: Results

+Indeed, in general, for evaporating multicomponent liquids with different volatilities of their components, solutal Marangoni effects are more relevant than thermal ones \cite{diddens2017evaporating, rocha2024marangoni}.
 We now proceed by considering a dimensional analysis similar to Ref.~\cite{hosoi2001evaporative} that examines the interaction between a deformable free surface and the steady-state concentration profile, which is governed by diffusion, evaporation, and convective transport along the pillars.
 Evaporation reduces the concentration of the more volatile chemical component with lower surface tension near the surface; however, under the assumption of a quasi-steady state, fresh fluid from the reservoir continuously replenishes the depleted region, establishing a stable vertical concentration gradient.
 We note that given the complexity of the CHD-BZ reaction, where multiple chemical components are continuously produced and consumed, the validity of this assumption requires further extensive investigation in future studies.
 If the free surface experiences an upward perturbation, the concentration profile must adjust before the interface returns to its original shape.
 If the concentration realigns more rapidly than the interface relaxes, the perturbed region develops a lower concentration than its surroundings, generating a surface tension gradient that draws fluid into the bump and amplifies the perturbation.
 Similarly, depressions in the free surface create local surface tension minima, pulling fluid away and reinforcing the deformation.
 This feedback loop sustains convection and enhances surface fluctuations, making the film susceptible to instability driven by Marangoni forces.
 The system's stability depends on the relative timescales of diffusion and interface relaxation.
 If the diffusive timescale is significantly shorter than the relaxation time, the system is unstable, i.e., $T_{\mathrm{diff}}/T_{\mathrm{relax}} \ll 1.$ The relaxation time \( T_{\mathrm{relax}} \) is estimated by balancing pressure gradients with viscous stresses,

 where $V_f\sim0.5$ \(mm/s\) is the estimated speed of fluid movement up the pillars.
 The restoring pressure gradient is determined by either surface tension or gravity:

 For $h=20~\mu m$ and surface tension $\gamma=65~mN/m$~\cite{ukitsu1993generation}, the corresponding timescale comparison yields the dimensionless ratio for surface tension restoring pressure as: while for gravitational restoring pressure, it is Since both values are significantly less than one, we conclude that the system is susceptible to Marangoni-driven convection, where surface tension gradients enhance surface deformations and sustain instability.
 We note that accurately estimating the characteristic timescales and length scales in our study requires simultaneous experimental measurements of film thickness and concentration gradients driving Marangoni flows.
 Such simultaneous measurements are experimentally challenging, and efforts to address this are currently ongoing in our laboratory.